product-science/docs/docs/android/gradle.md

 -keep class com.productscience.** { *; }
 ```

-Your project may use the other proguard file name.
+Your project may use a different proguard file name.

 More information about R8/ProGuard configuration can be found here:
 [https://developer.android.com/studio/build/shrink-code](https://developer.android.com/studio/build/shrink-code)